BARG-Curtin-University/llm-playground/README.md

 # LLM Playground

-This repository is a curated collection of notebooks for learning about and experimenting with various aspects of Large Language Models (LLMs).
-Each folder contains notebooks focused on a specific aspect of LLMs, including chunking, embeddings, evaluation, fine-tuning, Retrieval-Augmented Generation (RAG), and more.
+Explore, experiment, and learn with Large Language Models (LLMs)!

+## About

+The LLM Playground is a curated collection of Jupyter notebooks designed to help you dive into the exciting world of Large Language Models (LLMs).
+Whether you're a beginner looking to learn the basics or an experienced practitioner seeking to experiment with new techniques, this repository has something for everyone.

+## Motivation

+This playground was created out of a passion for exploring the vast potential of LLMs.
+We believe that by making these models more accessible and providing hands-on examples, we can empower more people to harness their capabilities and contribute to this rapidly evolving field.

+## Target Audience

+This repository is suitable for anyone interested in LLMs, from beginners to experienced practitioners and researchers.
+The notebooks are designed to be self-explanatory and easy to follow, with clear explanations and code examples.

+## Getting Started

+1. **Clone the repository:** `git clone [repository url]`
+2. **Set up your environment:**
+    - Ensure you have Python 3.9 or later installed.
+    - Install the required libraries: `pip install torch transformers datasets evaluate`
+3. **Quick Start:** Try out a basic example in the `notebooks/LLMs/hello_world_llm.ipynb` notebook.
+4. **Explore:** Browse the notebooks and scripts in different folders to find topics that interest you.
+5. **Experiment:** Run the notebooks in your own environment (e.g., Google Colab, Jupyter Notebook) and modify them to experiment with different parameters and techniques.

 ## Notebooks

-### Chunking
-Notebooks related to text chunking methods and applications within LLMs.
+* **Chunking:** Notebooks on text chunking methods.

-### Embeddings
-Notebooks exploring different types of embeddings for natural language processing in the context of LLMs.
+* **Embeddings:** Notebooks exploring different types of embeddings.

-### Evaluation
-Notebooks focused on evaluating LLMs and their techniques.
+* **Evaluation:** Notebooks focused on evaluating LLMs and their techniques.

-### Fine-Tuning
-Notebooks on fine-tuning pre-trained LLMs for specific tasks.
+* **Fine-Tuning:** Notebooks on fine-tuning pre-trained LLMs.

-### LLM (Large Language Models)
-Notebooks centered around large language models, their applications, and experiments.
+* **LLMs:** Notebooks centred around large language models and their applications.

-### RAG (Retrieval-Augmented Generation)
-Notebooks demonstrating the integration of retrieval mechanisms with generative models within LLMs.

-### Prompt Engineering
+* **RAG:** Notebooks demonstrating Retrieval-Augmented Generation.
-Notebooks dedicated to crafting and optimizing prompts for LLMs.
+* **Prompt Engineering:** Notebooks dedicated to crafting prompts.

-### Small Models
-Notebooks on building very small models from scratch, exploring the fundamentals of model architecture and training.
+* **Small Models:** Notebooks on building small models from scratch.

-### Data Generation
-Notebooks for generating input datasets necessary for training and fine-tuning models.
+* **Data Generation:** Notebooks for generating input datasets.

-### Experiments
-Notebooks for experimental, temporary, work-in-progress, and proof-of-concept work.
-This folder includes early-stage ideas and prototypes that are not yet finalized.
+* **Experiments:**  Notebooks for experimental, work-in-progress code.

 ## Resources

-### Articles
-Curated list of articles relevant to LLMs and their applications.
+* **Articles:** Curated list of articles relevant to LLMs and their applications.

-### Tutorials
-Curated tutorials for different techniques and tools related to LLMs.
+* **Tutorials:** Curated tutorials for different techniques and tools.

-## Scripts
-Utility scripts to support the notebooks.

-## How to Use

-1. **Explore:** Browse the notebooks and scripts to find topics that interest you.
-2. **Experiment:** Run the notebooks in your own environment (e.g., Google Colab) and modify them to experiment.
-3. **Learn:** Use the resources provided to deepen your understanding of the concepts covered.
-4. **Contribute:** Feel free to submit pull requests with your own notebooks, scripts, or resources.
+* **Papers:** A list of foundational and recent research papers on LLMs.

 ## Contributing

-Contributions are welcome!
-If you have a notebook, script, or resource that you think would be a valuable addition to this repository, please submit a pull request.
+We welcome contributions!
+Please see our `CONTRIBUTING.md` file for guidelines on submitting pull requests.

 ## License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This repository is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Disclaimer

-This repository is intended for educational and experimental purposes only.
-The code and resources provided are not guaranteed to be error-free or suitable for production use.
+This repository is for educational and experimental purposes.
+The code and resources are not guaranteed to be error-free or suitable for production use.
 Use at your own risk.